-The small claims court has the power to hear civil cases in which the plaintiff is seeking a money amount up to $5,000 or return of personal property valued up to $5,000.
-These cases are heard in the General District Court.
+The small claims division of a district court has the power to hear civil cases in which a party (the plaintiff) is seeking a money amount up to $5,000.
+This court also hears cases where the plaintiff is seeking return of personal property valued up to $5,000.
+In Virginia, these cases are heard in the General District Court.

-Trials in the small claims court are conducted in an informal manner and each party must represent themselves.
+Trials in the small claims division of a General District Court are conducted in an informal manner.
+Each party must represent themselves.
 Witnesses are put under oath, and the judge can admit all relevant evidence without applying the formalities that apply to other courts.
-The purpose of trials in small claims court is for the court to be able to decide the rights of the parties fairly and quickly.
+The purpose of trials in the small claims division is for the court to be able to decide the rights of the parties fairly and quickly.

 Preparing To File Suit